cuongkane/blog/posts/2023/11/ideal_software_architecture.md

 This lack of organization leads to complexity, making the codebase difficult to understand and maintain.

 #### Advantages
-- **Fast delivery**: Quickly deliver the project at the beginning time.
+- **Productivity**: The team could quickly deliver the project at the beginning time.

 #### Disadvantages
+- **Productivity**: The more features the project adds, the less productive it is.
 - **Comprehensiveness: Lack of Structure**.
 Modules are interwoven, making the codebase difficult to navigate.
 - **Flexibility: Maintenance Nightmare**.
 Modifications and additions are challenging due to the lack of clarity.
 - **Maintainability: Poor Scalability**.
 The architecture inhibits growth and the addition of new features.